 Sometimes, medicines are used to help control anxiety in children.
 Commonly prescribed medicines for GAD include antidepressants and sedatives.
 These may be used short-term or long-term.
 Talk with the provider to learn about your child's medicine, including possible side effects and interactions.
 Be sure your child takes any medicine as prescribed.

 How well a child does depends on how severe the condition is.
 In some cases, GAD is long-term and is difficult to treat.
-Most children, though, get better with medicine, talk therapy, or both.
+However, most children get better with medicine, talk therapy, or both.

 Having an anxiety disorder can put a child at risk for depression and substance abuse.

 When to Contact a Medical Professional

 Call your child's provider if your child frequently worries or feels anxious, and it interferes with her daily activities.

 GAD - children; Anxiety disorder - children